AeneasG/mosquitto-wasm/README-tests.md

 make RUNTARGET=WASI test
 ```

-### Current state of the tests
+## Current state of the tests in WASM
 * broker: Test that don't pass, are commented out
 * client: Tests work in general
-* lib: Tests are not yet working as shared library seems to be not building correctly.
+* lib: Tests are not yet working: use static instead of shared library; if without threading a few work, with threading none work (timeout)
 * old: not covered / might be working or not
 * random: not yet covered
 * ssl: not yet covered